 The Vicious Cycle Of Your Memories

-When you go through a break up or divorce, everything reminds you of your Ex.
-Sometimes it’s pretty weird, (you’ll know what I mean if you’ve been there).
-You make the silliest connections just to be reminded of what has happened to you.
+Sometimes it's kind of weird, (you'll know what I mean if you've been there).
+You make the silliest connections just to remind yourself of what has happened to you.

-And remember what is most important: do not torture yourself with unnecessary memories!
+And remember what is most important:

 What do I mean by that?

-There is this curious affinity to suffering.
-Something forces us to rethink, to evaluate, to relive the moments of the break up again and again (see no 2. here), as if we will gain something very important from it.
+Something forces us to rethink, to evaluate, to relive the moments of the break up again and again (see no 2. here) as if we would gain something crucial from it.

 Why do we torture ourselves deliberately?

-This is something I asked myself over and over again when I suffered from a break up.
-This is a usual pattern I encounter very often in my personal coaching.
+This is something I asked myself over and over again when I suffered from my breakup.

 It is always the same sequence: